phaserjs/phaser/README.md

 - Before contributing read the [code of conduct](https://github.com/phaserjs/phaser/blob/master/.github/CODE_OF_CONDUCT.md).

 Written something cool in Phaser?
-Please tell us about it in the [forum][forum], or email games@phaser.io
+Please tell us about it in Discord, the [forum][forum], or simply email games@phaser.io

 ![Created by](https://phaser.io/images/github/div2-created-by.png "Created by")